rohitralhan/selfhealing-remediation/README.md

 	<li>Editing the provision.sh
 	<ul>
 		<li>Open the provision.sh in any text editor</li>
-		<li>At the beginning there are a few variable for which you need to provide appropriate values
+		<li>At the top there are a few variable for which you need to provide appropriate values
 		<p><img style="text-align:center;" alt="App Variable" src="images/var.png" /></p>
 		<ul>
 			<li>ANSIBLE_API_URL - Ansible Tower API URL</li>